 Time: 1:00 - 2:00 p.m.
 ET

-Register for the Peer Learning Network discussion Colleges Peer Learning Network: Child Care Access Means Parents in School Programs and Experiences here.
+Access the article about this Peer Learning Network discussion Child Care Access Means Parents in School Programs and Experiences here.

 Lead Faculty/Director of Early Childhood Education